microsoft/durabletask-netherite/docs/throughput.md

 ### Multi-Node Throughput

-For the single-node tests, we measure how much throughput a single node achieves, for each backend.
+For the multi-node tests, we measure how much throughput a cluster of nodes achieves, for each backend.

 * Number of nodes: **4, 8, 12**
 * Scenario: **HelloCities5**